Evolution Explained: From Bacteria to Humans

 The answer is evolution: the gradual change in how species look and behave over time, initiated by random genetic mutation and refined by natural selection in the environment.

 It's a wild thought.
 At the most basic level, evolution is fuelled by chaos: by mistakes in genetic replication.

+Let's dive a little deeper into this idea.
 Evolution is fundamentally a two-step process: